 Female honeybees produce beeswax from 4 pairs of wax glands on their abdomens.
 These glands are at peak production on worker bees for only 6 days, from 12 days to 18 days of life.
 Bees must consume 8 pounds of honey to produce just one pound of wax.
 But oh, what miraculous wax it is.

-Science is unable to manufacture a synthetic beeswax in the laboratory.
-Instead it provides us with toxic ingredients that mimic the jobs that beeswax performs for us.
-But these cheaper substitutes have a cost, in our health, our environment, and ultimately our bank accounts.
+Science is unable to manufacture synthetic beeswax in the laboratory.
+Instead, it provides us with toxic ingredients that mimic the jobs that beeswax performs for us.
+But these cheaper substitutes have a cost, on our health, our environment, and ultimately our bank accounts.
 Beeswax, on the other hand, can be grown in your garden, if you have a beehive.

-A single beehive or bee colony may produce 100 to 200 pounds of extra honey, depending your climate, but most of the beeswax will remain in the hive for the bees’ use.
+A single beehive or bee colony may produce 100 to 200 pounds of extra honey, depending on your climate, but most of the beeswax remains in the hive for the bees’ use.
 A beekeeper will be able to retrieve just 2 to 4 pounds of excess wax from that same bee colony.
 If you ever wondered why beeswax is expensive, this is one of the reasons.
 However, one pound of beeswax is an incredibly sweet and beautiful substance.
-When you consider all the things you can make with beeswax, it isn’t actually expensive at all.
+When you consider all the things you can make with beeswax, it isn’t that expensive at all.